ankit2web/Twitter-Sentiment-Analysis-using-R-Shiny-WebApp/README.md

 R Binary
 An IDE for R Programming (RStudio)
 Shiny & Plotrix (R Libraries)
+Positive & Negative Words List (To compare Tweets for Sentiment)
 ```
 ## Steps to execute this program are :